Create a Multi-Boot Ventoy USB in Linux (GUI & CLI Guide)

 There are many bootable USB tools you can use these days such as Rufus, WinToUSB, and UNetbootin.
 But if you are looking to create a bootable USB flash drive that can be used for multiple images, you might want to check out Ventoy.
 In this article, we will be showing you how to create and use a Ventoy bootable USB drive in Linux using the GUI and CLI (command line interface).

-If you want to download Ventoy via the command line, you can use this command but will need to replace the * with the version of Ventoy you want to install.
+The very first step will involve going directly to the official Ventoy website and downloading the Linux version of the software.
+If you prefer to download Ventoy via the command line, you can easily use the standard wget command below.
+You will just need to manually replace the asterisk with the specific version of Ventoy you want to install.

 wget https://github.com/ventoy/Ventoy/releases/latest/download/ventoy-*-linux.tar.gz